Ask ARLO™ Reverse Mortgage Income Requirements Questions

 Hello Lisa,

-I would suggest that you start by visiting a reverse mortgage calculator like the one on our website at https://reverse.mortgage/calculator so you can enter your information to see if the funds available to you would be adequate for your needs.
+You must be 62 or older to qualify for a HUD HECM reverse mortgage, but some private or proprietary reverse mortgages accept borrowers as young as 55.
+I would suggest that you start by using a reverse mortgage calculator to enter your information and see whether the funds available to you would be adequate for your needs.

 Question From Dee T. on 10/02/2021